Ashutosh-7Singh/devTinder/devtinder-web/README.md

 -Add Redux dev tool in login and update navbar
 -Navbar should update whenuser login
--Refator our code to add contants file + crate a compenents folder and move all the component in this
+-Refator our code to add contants file + crate a compenents folder and move all the component in this -If token is not prosent ,redirect user to login page -Logout

 # component Design
 - Body